Maui Full-day Tours: 5 Ways to Explore the Islands

 Up Country Farm Tour

 Agriculture ranks among Maui’s top industries, so learn about its impact on the Up Country Farm tour provided by Maui Country Farm Tours.
-This six-hour tour includes ocean tour of Ho’okipa Beach Park, and visits a sugar-cane farm and pineapple country.
-Guests then enjoy coffee or tea on the Lavender Farm, tour Maui’s Winery and enjoy lunch at Ulupalakua Ranch Store.
+This six-hour tour includes an ocean tour of Ho’okipa Beach Park, and visits a sugar-cane farm and pineapple country.
+Guests then enjoy coffee or tea on Lavender Farm, tour Maui’s Winery and enjoy lunch at Ulupalakua Ranch Store.

 Guests should wear sun protection, plan to walk instead of ride, and taste local foods only found in this island paradise.

 Big Island Grand Circle Island Tour